 - Protecting against pathogens

 - Maintaining a strong gut barrier

 In dysbiosis, when bad bacteria are in charge, your immune system loses out on all of that support.

 The solution: Rebalance the gut microbiome so beneficial bacteria can flourish and get your immune system back on track.

 5 Steps to Fix a Gut Imbalance

 You can rebalance an unhealthy gut and keep it in healthy shape by making five simple changes to your daily routine.
-Keep when considering how to improve gut health, you must achieve better balance between of the microorganisms in your gut.
+Keep in mind that when considering how to improve gut health, you must achieve better balance between of the microorganisms in your gut.

-- Detoxify your gut: In order for probiotic bacteria to survive, you need to remove the toxins that threaten them.
-Using natural detox and cell-supporting agents — like clinically-proven modified citrus pectin — can help your body get rid of toxins and other culprits that cause dysbiosis, while actively supporting gut health and protecting cell function.
+In order for probiotic bacteria to survive, you need to remove the toxins that threaten them.
+Using natural detox and cell-supporting agents — like clinically proven modified citrus pectin — can help your body get rid of toxins and other culprits that cause dysbiosis, while actively supporting gut health and protecting cell function.

-- Eat a healthy diet: Sugary, fatty processed foods harm your gut microbiome.
-Fresh, natural whole foods provide the nutrients and fiber your gut needs to stay in healthy balance.
+Sugary, fatty, processed foods harm your gut microbiome.
+Fresh, natural, whole foods provide the nutrients and fiber your gut needs to stay in healthy balance.

 Moderate physical activity increases probiotic populations and enriches probiotic diversity.
 Exercising on most days improves your microbiome health — and your overall health as well.